GodXuxilie/PromptAttack/README.md

 # PromptAttack
-This is the source code for the ICLR'24 submission "LLM can Fool Itself: A Prompt-Based Adversarial Attack".
+This is the source code for the paper "LLM can Fool Itself: A Prompt-Based Adversarial Attack".